aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 # Running BERT-Large with AWS Neuron

-To enable a performant BERT model on Inferentia, we must use a Neuron compatible BERT implementation.

-This demo shows a Neuron compatible BERT-Large implementation that is functionally equivalent to open source BERT-Large.
+This demo shows a Neuron compatible BERT-Large implementation that is functionally equivalent to open source BERT-Large model.
 This demo uses TensorFlow-Neuron, BERT-Large weights fine tuned for MRPC and also shows the performance achieved by the inf1 instance.

 ## Table of Contents